๐ History & Innovation

 References

 - Landsteiner K, Wiener AS.
-An agglutinable factor in human blood recognized by immune sera for rhesus blood.
+An agglutinable factor in human blood recognised by immune sera for rhesus blood.
 Proc Soc Exp Biol Med.
 1940;43:223–224.

 - Coombs RRA, Mourant AE, Race RR.
 A new test for the detection of weak and “incomplete” Rh agglutinins.
 Br J Exp Pathol.
 1945;26(4):255–266.